subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 > 2. Click **Execute** and inspect the query results file after it turned green:
 >

->>      A sqlite database containing the genomic mapping sqlite and information from the
+>>      These sqlite databases containing the genomic mapping sqlite and variant annotation information from the
->>      protein mapping file is concatenated to form a single genomic mapping sqlite database
+>>      protein mapping file will be used to view in the MVP to view the genomic coordinates of the variant peptide.
->>      later used as an input for the Peptide genomic coordinate tool.